toukea/android-IstatSms/README.md

 minSdkVersion = 10
 ------------------
-IstatSms is compatibile with Android 2.3 and newer.
+IstatSms is compatible with Android 2.3 and newer.

 Download
 --------